Dante Barnett (defensive lineman)

-Dante Barnett (born February 11, 2003) is an English football defensive tackle for the Green Bay Packers of the National Football League (NFL).
-He joined the National Football League (NFL) through the International Player Pathway Program, originally signing with the Cincinnati Bengals in 2025.
+Dante Barnett (born 11 February 2003) is an English football linebacker.
+He entered the league through the International Player Pathway Program, originally signing with the Cincinnati Bengals in 2025.

 Early life

 Barnett is from Birmingham, England, and played a number of sports growing up but took to American football and had successful try-outs at the NFL Academy located at Loughborough University in Leicestershire between 2019 and 2021.
 After three years at the NFL Academy, Barnett tried making the jump to American college football and received offers from schools in Texas such as Texas Christian University (TCU), Southern Methodist University (SMU), and the University of Houston, but did not have the grades, and instead went to an NCAA Division III school, Dickinson College in Pennsylvania, where he played for a year in 2022.
 He later became part of the NFL's International Player Pathway.